daria-stepanova/Capsaspora/README.md

 * VTK 9.2
 * Xerces 3.2.2

-The code also works on MacOS Sonoma 14.7.4 with Chaste release 2024.2 installed via Docker 4.7.1.
+The code has also been tested on MacOS Sonoma 14.7.4 with Chaste release 2024.2 installed via Docker 4.7.1.
 (Docker ensures that no extra dependencies need to be installed separately).

 ### For visualisation of simulation results:
 * [ParaView](https://www.paraview.org/)